Mellon Collie and the Infinite Sadness: Accolades

 Mellon Collie and the Infinite Sadness earned the Smashing Pumpkins nominations in seven categories at the 39th Annual Grammy Awards, the second-highest number of nominations that year.
 The group was nominated for Album of the Year, Record of the Year ("1979"), Best Alternative Music Performance, Best Rock Performance by a Duo or Group with Vocal ("1979"), Best Hard Rock Performance with Vocal ("Bullet with Butterfly Wings"), Best Pop Instrumental Performance ("Mellon Collie and the Infinite Sadness"), and Best Music Video, Short Form ("Tonight, Tonight").
 The band won a single award, for Best Hard Rock Performance with Vocal for "Bullet with Butterfly Wings"; it was the group's first.
 In 2000 it was voted number 76 in Colin Larkin's All Time Top 1000 Albums.
 Mellon Collie and the Infinite Sadness also ranked at number 14 on the 1995 Village Voice Pazz & Jop critics' poll, and 487 on Rolling Stone's 2003 list of The 500 Greatest Albums of All Time.
 On April 1, 2019 Rolling Stone magazine ranked it 26th greatest Grunge album of all time.
 In 2015, Spin included it in their list of "The 300 Best Albums of 1985–2014".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2024, Loudwire staff elected it as the best hard rock album of 1995.

+Reissues

+Triple LP Vinyl Release

+A limited-edition triple LP was released in the United Kingdom on April 29, 1996.
+The first pressing featured 23,000 numbered copies made in England.
+This edition has two additional tracks ("Tonite Reprise" and "Infinite Sadness") that are not included in CD and cassette releases.
+The triple LP was re-pressed with a blank white box where first-run copies were numbered.